DBT: Dialectical Behavioural Therapy

 Join our 30-week DBT skills program and start your journey to changing your relationship with yourself, your emotions, and important others in your life.

-Next Intake is 10th October and we have places available.
+**Next intake is 9th January and we have a couple of places available**

 Cost is £85 weekly - which includes a two hour skills group plus access to phone coaching during the week with the facilitators, so we can support you to generalise and practice the skills you're learning when you really need them.